 Megeve is famous for its luxury hotels, chic boutiques, friendly bars and fine dining restaurants and in the 1950’s used to attract a host of famous faces including Rita Hayworth, Sasha Distell and Brigitte Bardot and still, continues to attract an International clientele.
 Megeve remains one of the most charming and traditional ski resorts in the French Alps.

 Megeve’s location, just an hour from Geneva, is a Mecca for skiers looking for a short ski break or a Ski Weekend and with 445km of freshly groomed piste, Megeve offers wonderful and challenging skiing and snowboarding for all levels and is ideal for groups of mixed skiing abilities.
 There really is something for everyone from, from long cruisy greens to exciting off piste challenging blacks.
 The quality and choice of Mountain Restaurants is impressive and regarded as ‘the Best in the Alps’ by Condenast Magazine.
-Megeve has 3 Michelin star restaurants which include Emmanuel Renault’s 3 star restaurant ‘le flocons de sel’, 2 star restaurant ‘1920’ and the 1 star Michelin restaurant ‘La Table de l’Alpaga’.
+Megeve has 4 Michelin star restaurants which include Emmanuel Renault’s 3 Michelin star restaurant ‘le flocons de sel’ and La Dame de Pic-1920 at the Four Seasons Megeve, and the 1 star Michelin restaurants ‘La Table de l’Alpaga’ and Le Prima.

 Not Skiing?
 There’s plenty to do

 Megeve is a Winter sports resort with atmosphere and ambience, an excellent choice for the non skier.
 For those that want to be pampered you can book a massage or beauty treatment in one of the many 4 or 5 star hotels in Megeve.
 The local sports centre which is just a few minutes walk from Les Cimes has a spa, swimming pool, sauna and steam rooms, ice skating, curling plus a fully equipped gym.